Corporate learning is irrelevant.

 In essence, making learning at work relevant boils down to the message you communicate to employees.
 New technologies can help reduce the burden by being less cumbersome but your employees need to know why they are doing it.
 Beyond improving their skills they want to know the outcome.

-The data our recommendation engine, magpie, provides helps clients engage with employees at the right time in the right way.
+The data our LXP, Filtered, provides helps clients engage with employees at the right time in the right way.
 Read this post by our Chief Scientific Officer who identifies the most popular day and time of day for learning.
 In a later post he also shared the relevance of internal content vs external content based on actual engagement data for a client.

 - Try it yourself - we built a free version just for L&D professionals to show you how it could work across different teams in your organisation.

-- Consultation call - If you're one of the almost 3,000 L&D professionals already signed up to magpie for L&D then you can book a consultation with one of our solutions architects.
+- Consultation call - If you're one of the almost 3,000 L&D professionals already signed up to Filtered for L&D then you can book a consultation with one of our solutions architects.